reginaldhigoy/sql-ecommerce-analysis/README.md

 - Diversify product offerings to reduce reliance on a single flagship product

 ---

-## Device-Level Funnel Analysis

-To further investigate the gap between desktop and mobile performance, a funnel analysis was conducted by device type.

-The goal was to identify where mobile users drop off in the conversion process.

-Key Insight

-Mobile users show significantly higher drop-off rates at the product page to cart stage compared to desktop users.

-This suggests that mobile users may experience friction when attempting to add products to their cart, potentially due to:

-- Poor mobile page design
-- Slow loading times
-- Unclear call-to-action buttons

-This reinforces the need to optimize the mobile user experience, particularly at the product page stage.

----
 ## SQL Queries

 All SQL queries used for this analysis can be found in: